 - Interior room

 This comparative guide will first explain hatchbacks and sedans individually.
-Then we’ll delve a lot deeper into the differences in the list above.
-By the time you’re done reading, you’ll know whether a hatchback or sedan is better for you!
+Then we’ll delve deeper into the differences in the list above.
+When you’re done reading, you’ll know whether a hatchback or sedan is better for you!

 What Is a Hatchback?

 Some hatchback models have additional seating.
-The second row of seating would fold down when not in use to maximize the available cargo space if you don’t have a lot of passengers riding with you.
+The second row of seating folds down when not in use to maximize the available cargo space if you don’t have a lot of passengers riding with you.

-Suitable for families looking to transport the kids, hatchbacks come in a multitude of styles, including sports cars, executive cars, and superminis.
+Suitable for families looking to transport the kids, hatchbacks come in many styles, including sports cars, executive cars, and superminis.

 Some of the top-selling hatchback models on the market today are: